joshbrew/gptdocwriter/README.md

 ## Usage

 The various command line arguments include.
 Combine as needed.
 Call --apiKey first.
-Fundamentally this tool just creates a thread to read files and output a file for reach file read, with context building with each file.
+Fundamentally this tool just creates a thread to read files and output a file for each file read, with context building with each file.
 At the end we write a README.md which should account for the knowledge of your files that GPT accumulated over the process.

 ```bash